 While they don’t make honey, the bumble bee is one of the most important pollinators in the wild.
 As they move from flower to flower in search of nectar, pollen collects in their thick thorax hair and their legs to be rubbed off at the next stop.

-While this species of solitary bee is often blamed for damaging wood, it prefers to make its burrow in rotting or hollow wood.
+Not to be confused with carpenter ants, this species of solitary bee is often blamed for damaging wood.
+However, it prefers to make its burrow in rotting or hollow wood.
 On occasion, it may burrow into healthy soft wood.
-These bees prefer to go about their business, defending themselves only when necessary.
+Carpenter bees prefer to go about their business, defending themselves only when necessary.

 Often confused with the more robust bumble bee, honey bees are vital to the ecosystem and are only just beginning to spring back from a dangerous decline.
 Their honey is an important food source for humans and other animals, while the wax is a versatile and valued commodity.